 When I'm out in nature, the feeling is euphoric.
 The pure beauty and strength of natural structures is so powerful to witness.
-This experience and value for nature is something I've always wanted to instill in my son, Leon.
+I was adamant about exposing my son Leon to nature and instilling environmental stewardship values into him.
 However, this desire to integrate nature into his upbringing didn't come easy.
 Leon was born with multiple medical diagnosis' resulted in him having server mobility delays.
-Not only were we busy with doctors, but I also felt limited on where I could go with a stroller and how adventurous we could be.
-The older he got, the heavier he became, the harder it felt to make trips to go outside.
+Not only were we busy with doctor and specialist appointments, but I also felt limited on where I could go with a stroller and how adventurous we could be.
+The older he got, the heavier he became, the harder it felt to make trips to go hiking.
 But one day I decided to challenge that fear and make the journey to our first National Park.
 That journey turned into our first big road trip where we saw 3 other National Parks and it was the best decision I have ever made.
 Now we've traveled to 15 National Parks together and plan to see them all.
 Below you find our stories of each National Park we visited.

 1. Don't start hiking early in the morning, there is quite a bit of fog, more wild animals and less people to protect you.
 It didn't take long to realize this, but luckily we had our futon laying in the back.
 We cozy-ed up together and watched the waterfalls start from above the clouds and make its way down the mountain side.